Better Search WordPress Plugin

-- Automatic: Once activated, Better Search will automatic replace your default WordPress search with more relevant search results
+- Automatic: Once activated, Better Search will automatically replace your default WordPress search with more relevant search results

-- Relevance: Search results sorted by relevance automatically sorted by relevance.
-You can also turn off relevancy based searching, in which results are sorted by date
+- Relevance: Search results are automatically sorted by relevance.
+You can also turn off relevancy based searching, in which case, results are sorted by date

 - Popular searches: Find out what visitors are searching for on your blog.
 Display a list of popular search terms (daily and overall) on your blog in the form of a heatmap.
 Widget support for easy integration in your theme

 - Customisation: Support for a template file for perfect integration into your blog template.
 Alternatively, just input your own CSS styles in the Custom Styles tab in the Settings Page.
 Check the FAQ for more information

 - Supports cache plugins: Works with caching plugins like WP-Super-Cache and W3 Total Cache

 - Profanity filter: Customise the list of stop words that will automatically be filtered out of search queries

 - Translation ready: Better Search is translation ready.
 If you’re interested in translating Better Search into your own language let me know.